Andrzej Sapkowski: Major works

 In 2001, he published the Manuscript Found in a Dragon's Cave, an original and personal guide to fantasy literature.
 It was written in the form of an encyclopaedia and the author discusses in it the history of the literary genre, well-known fantasy heroes, descriptions of magic terminology as well as major works of notable writers including J. R. R. Tolkien's The Hobbit and The Lord of the Rings, Robert E. Howard's Conan, C. S. Lewis's The Chronicles of Narnia, Ursula K. Le Guin's Earthsea, Roger Zelazny's The Chronicles of Amber, J. K. Rowling's Harry Potter, and George R. R. Martin's A Song of Ice and Fire.

 Sapkowski's next book series was the Hussite Trilogy set in the 15th century at the time of the Hussite Wars with Reinmar of Bielawa as the main protagonist.
 Mariusz Czubaj writes:

 Sapkowski's trilogy is a form of polemics with the Polish tradition of the historical novel, with let's say Kraszewski and Sienkiewicz, who wrote about cruel times while depriving them of that dose of atrocities and a most basic human dimension.
 Yet the author of The Witcher does not hide that his characters are not exactly subtle, but who nonetheless bask with delight in what the literature theoretician Mikhail Bakhtin once called "the material bodily lower stratum".

 Although the Hussite Trilogy proved less popular compared to The Witcher, it has been described as the author's "magnum opus".
 Published between 2002 and 2006, the series was released as an audiobook in 2019.
 In August 2023, Sapkowski announced he was working on a new novel from The Witcher universe during an on-line meeting with his Ukrainian fans.
 He added that his work on the book "may take a year, but no longer" giving it a potential expected publication date at some point in 2024.
-The novel, titled Rozdroże Kruków, was published in Poland in November 2024, and will release internationally as Crossroads of Ravens in September 2025.
+The novel, titled Rozdroże Kruków, was published in Poland in November 2024, and released internationally as Crossroads of Ravens in September 2025.